TeamLucille/AstroDocs-Client/README.md

-- The app should keep track of : date created/uploaded, date modified, owner (user who uploaded the file), tags.
+- The app should keep track of : date created/uploaded, date modified,
+Owner (user who uploaded the file), tags.

-VISITOR STORIES:
+USER STORIES: VISTOR
 ----------------
-- As a non-authorized visitor to AstroDocs I need to be able to browse recent/ all uploaded files so that I can view them.
+- As a non-authorized Visitor to AstroDocs I need to be able to browse recent/ all uploaded files so that I can view them.
-- As a non-authorized visitor I need to be able to download files that are available so that I can download them to work on them/view them locally.
+- As a non-authorized Visitor I need to be able to download files that are available so that I can download them to work on them/view them locally.
-- As a non-authorized visitor to Astro Docs I need to be able to search files by tag or by user so I can find specific files.
+- As a non-authorized Visitor to Astro Docs I need to be able to search files by tag or by user so I can find specific files.

 PROJECT REQUIREMENTS:
 ---------------------